 BMW X2 review - Interior, design and technology

-A high-quality, tech loaded interior that’s typical of the badge is combined with sporty SUV styling
+A high-quality, tech-loaded interior that’s typical of the badge, is combined with sporty SUV styling

 The X2 fills a gap in BMW’s line-up, although some would argue that it's a gap that doesn't really exist.
 BMW uses its 'Sports Activity Vehicle' branding to give it a bit more of an active lifestyle appeal.
-But unlike its other SAVs, the X4 and X6, the X2 doesn't get a coupe profile, instead opting for a more swooping hatchback-style profile.
+But unlike its other SAVs, the X4 and X6, the X2 doesn't get a coupe profile, instead opting for a more swooping hatchback-style line.

 It's a look that was previewed by the Concept X2 design study that did the rounds of the motor shows ahead of the X2's launch.
 And that concept's rakish hatchback rear end, low stance, angular, sporty bumpers and rugged SUV cladding are all carried over to the production model.
 However, standing next to the car reveals that it doesn’t stand very tall – its roof is no higher than a family hatchback’s.